XanaduAI/Xanadu-Quantum-Codebook/nodes/I.7.1/challengeDescription.md

 Even though `Rot` is the most general single-qubit operation, under the hood it's just `RZ` and `RY` gates!
-This begs the question of whether we actually need `RX` - essentially, the answer is no. In fact, in general, as long as we have two rotations out of the set `[RX, RY, RZ]`, we can implement any single-qubit operation; it's just a matter of finding the angles that work, which could be mathematically cumbersome.
+This begs the question of whether we actually need `RX` — essentially, the answer is no. In fact, in general, as long as we have two rotations out of the set `{RX, RY, RZ}`, we can implement any single-qubit operation; it's just a matter of finding the angles that work, which could be mathematically cumbersome.
 Together, `RZ` and `RY` form a universal gate set for single-qubit operations (as do `RZ` and `RX`, or `RY` and